Doccrazy/stash-electron/README.md

 - Self-hosted: Run `git init --bare` on any accessible server

 After creating the git repo, run Stash and navigate to the **Settings** page.
-1. Clone your repository to an empty folder using the provided button.
+1. Clone your repository to an empty folder by clicking *Add*, then selecting the *Clone* option.
-2. Either load an existing private key (e.g. SSH key, all formats incl.
+2. Configure your private key by clicking the highlighted *Account status* icon in the top right corner.
+You may either load an existing private key (e.g. SSH key, all formats incl.
 Putty supported), or generate a new key by clicking the button.
 You should always **password-protect** your private key.
 :warning: Your private key is your access pass to your secrets.
 If you lose your key, you lose access to all your secrets, and there is no way of recovery.
 So **keep your key safe and secure, back it up and never share it with anyone!**
-3. Save your changes.
-4. Add yourself to the list of known users on the **Users** page (add user -> use my key).
+3. Add yourself to the list of known users on the **Users** page (add user -> use my key).
 All users and public keys must be known to Stash.
-Again, do not forget to **save your changes**.
+Do not forget to **save your changes**.
+4. Open the **Browser** page and initialize the repository permissions by authorizing yourself on the root folder: Right-click on the root folder, select *Permissions*, toggle your user and confirm with *Save*.
-5. Open the **Browser** page and start creating folders and secrets!
+5. Your repository is now fully set up and ready for you to start creating folders and secrets!
 6. Every change you make automatically creates a git commit.
 Use the flashing icon in the top right to **push/share your changes**.

 ## Development